• Skip to main content

 Plantar fasciitis is common, and more than two million adults receive treatment for it every year in the United States.
 It happens when you put too much stress on your foot, causing a tissue called plantar fascia to become overused.
 Some of the condition’s most common symptoms include chronic or sudden heel pain and stiffness.

 You can usually treat this condition with rest and over-the-counter medication, but surgery may be necessary for severe cases.
-Let’s talk about a few things you can expect about your recovery following plantar fasciitis surgery and where you can go for this surgery in Warwick & Middletown, RI, and Fall River, MA.
+Let’s talk about a few things you can expect about your recovery following plantar fasciitis surgery and where you can go for this surgery in Warwick & Middletown, RI, and Dartmouth, MA.

 The General Recovery Timeline After Plantar Fasciitis Surgery